The Boston Globe: Incidents of fabrication and plagiarism

 In 1998, columnist Patricia Smith was forced to resign after it was discovered that she had fabricated people and quotations in several of her columns.
 In August of that year, columnist Mike Barnicle was discovered to have copied material for a column from a George Carlin book, Brain Droppings.
 He was suspended for this offense, and his past columns were reviewed.
 The Boston Globe editors found that Barnicle had fabricated a story about two cancer patients, and Barnicle was forced to resign.
-Columnist Jeff Jacoby was suspended by the Globe in 2000 for failing to credit non-original content used in his column.
+Columnist Jeff Jacoby was suspended by the Globe in 2000 for failing to fully credit non-original content used in his column.
+The Globe was careful not to label it plagiarism, as in fact Jacoby had explained in his emailed version that his column represented a corrected version of similar, well-known pieces which had been written on the topic for over a century.
+The Globe in fact received sharp criticism over what was perceived in many quarters as an over-reaction in this case.

 In 2004, the Globe apologized for printing graphic photographs that the article represented as showing U.S. soldiers raping Iraqi women during the Iraq War from a city councilor's presentation before they were verified.
 The photos had already been found by other news organizations to be from an internet pornography site.

 In the spring of 2005, the Globe retracted a story describing the events of a seal hunt near Halifax, Nova Scotia, that took place on April 12, 2005.
 Written by freelancer Barbara Stewart, a former New York Times staffer, the article described the specific number of boats involved in the hunt and graphically described the killing of seals and the protests that accompanied it.
 In reality, weather had delayed the hunt, which had not yet begun the day the story had been filed, proving that the details were fabricated.

 Columnist Kevin Cullen was suspended by the Globe in 2018 for embellishing claims he made on radio and in public appearances related to the Boston Marathon bombing.